 Your life in Frankfurt - some things worth knowing

 For many of its staff, working at the ECB means leaving “home” behind.
 Living in the new environment may put a strain on family life.
 It may also make solving problems “back home” more difficult.
 Certainly, being an expatriate has its challenges.

 The ECB offers a range of sports and social activities for its staff and their families.
 This helps with integration at work and in everyday life in Germany.

 Once in Frankfurt, your spouse can join the ECB Spouses and Partner Network which is an informal social group for spouses and partners of ECB staff members.
 It was set up as an independent initiative by the spouses / partners in order to offer a way to socialise, getting to know new people and pass on experience.

-In addition, we support language learning for you and your family by partially reimbursing expenses for privately-organised language courses.
+We support language learning for you and your family by partially reimbursing expenses for privately organised language courses.

 Crèche and schooling

 Children from three months to six years may attend one of the six childcare facilities that are managed by external providers for the ECB.

 Staff on contracts longer than 12 months may enrol their children in one of these childcare facilities.
 They have long opening hours which cover the ECB’s working day.

 At times, the demand might be higher than the supply of places and there is a waiting list, so make sure to register your child as soon as possible.